-- Continuing to offer focus teaching for the weakest pupils, thus ensuring high quality teaching and learning for all, and maximising the opportunity to close the gap in educational attainment. - · Offering targeted support for the most disadvantaged pupils through the National Tutoring Programme. - Continuing the programme of extra-curricular clubs available to pupils outside of schools hours as soon as Covid guidance permitted. - Working alongside Salesian Teaching School Alliance to develop and deliver a primary ECT Induction programme. - Continuing to offer and support the SCITT (School Centred Initial Teacher Training) programme, thus ensuring a valuable source of excellent teachers for the trust.
+- Continuing to offer focus teaching for the weakest pupils, thus ensuring high quality teaching and learning for all, and maximising the opportunity to close the gap in educational attainment. - Offering targeted support for the most disadvantaged pupils through the National Tutoring Programme. - Ensuring that site safety, maintenance, regulatory compliance and development are reviewed regularly by trustees, with areas for development and improvement identified and prioritised in the school's Estate Vision & Management documents. - Continuing to expand and develop the programme of extra-curricular clubs available to pupils outside of schools hours as soon as Covid guidance permitted. - Working alongside Teach South East to delibver a primary ECT Induction programme. - Continuing to offer and support the SCITT (School Centred Initial Teacher Training) programme, thus ensuring a valuable source of excellent teachers for the trust.